Anusa-Maiti/Team10_CitationGraphBuilder/README.md

 Reference lists are fetched directly from APIs — no PDF parsing required.

 - **Primary:** Europe PMC `/references` endpoint.
 Uses PMID or PMCID directly; if only a DOI is available it resolves it to a PMID via EPMC search first.
-- **Fallback:** Semantic Scholar `/references` endpoint.
-Uses DOI or PMID if available; if neither exists, performs a title search to get a Semantic Scholar paper ID first.
+- **Fallback:** Uses DOI or PMID if available; if neither exists, performs a title search to get a Semantic Scholar paper ID first.

 Each reference is then resolved to a corpus paper via the cascade in Phase 3.
 Papers with no structured identifier or published before 1990 are skipped — these are not indexed in either API.